robandpdx/check-value-regex/README.md

 # Check value regular expression

-This GitHub Action allows you to check if the value of a variable matches aregular rexpression and take action based on a match or not.
+This GitHub Action allows you to check if the value of a variable matches a regular rexpression and take action based on a match or not.

 It can be used to check if the value of a variable matches a regular expression and use this information in a conditional statement to take different actions in